uhop/stream-json/README.md

 ### Parser

-This is the work horse of the package.
+This is the workhorse of the package.
 It is a transform stream, which consumes text, and produces a stream of tokens.
 It is always the first in a pipe chain being directly fed with a text from a file, a socket, the standard input, or any other text stream.

 Its `Writeable` part operates in a buffer mode, while its `Readable` part operates in an [objectMode](http://nodejs.org/api/stream.html#stream_object_mode).